martyushev/relPoseSolvers/README.md

-A parallelized C++ implementation of the 4-point 3-view algorithm for metric reconstruction from
+#C++ implementation of the 4-point 3-view algorithm for metric reconstruction from

 @article{nister2006four,
   title={Four points in two or three calibrated views: Theory and practice},